fukaoi/crystal-nodejs/README.md

 Process.run method is low overhead, Compare pure Node.js js code and crystal-nodejs js code, There was no difference in performance(see Benchmark heading  about performance detail).

+The biggest merit is that **over 11,000,000**  npm modules can be used in crystal and Will expand the Crystal Lang ecosystem

 Using crystal-nodejs can pass through  Node.js result of crystal-lang.
 Happy Crystaling!! :tada:

 <h4>Architecture image</h4>